slowernews/wisdom-tldr/README.md

 > *'You’re never too old to make a friend.
 Always be looking for a new one.'*

-> *'If a buddy calls and needs to get a drink, you always go.
+> *'If a buddy calls and needs to get a drink, go.
 No matter the hour, how busy you are, or what else you have going on.'*

 > *'Play the perfect courtier.' -- Robert Greene (24th law of power)*

 > *'Work on the hearts and minds of others.' -- Robert Greene (43rd law of power)*

-> *'Discover each man’s thumbscrew.' -- Robert Greene (33rd law of power)*

 <!-- networking types: advocates a, boomerang b, celebrities c, drainers d / shark, dolphin, drowner